RamBuditi/Anitracker/README.md

-# AniTracker
+# Anitracker

-AniTracker is a web application that allows anime enthusiasts to search, track, and rate their favorite anime shows.
-Built with Django and powered by the Jikan API, AniTracker provides a comprehensive platform for managing your anime watching experience.
+Anitracker is a web application that allows anime enthusiasts to search, track, and rate their favorite anime shows.
+Built with Django and powered by the Jikan API, Anitracker provides a comprehensive platform for managing your anime watching experience.

 ![AniTracker Screenshot](https://api.placeholder.com/800/400)